 Vermont also makes Green Mountain Care, which is the state’s version of Medicaid, available to seniors over 65 and to the disabled if they meet certain income criteria and have limited resources.
 Medicaid is one of the primary payers of nursing home costs in Vermont and throughout the United States.
-A Medicaid planning attorney at Unsworth LaPlante, PLC can provide help in qualifying for Green Mountain Care while protecting assets, so you can get nursing care if you need it.
+A Medicaid planning attorney at Unsworth LaPlante, PLLC can provide help in qualifying for Green Mountain Care while protecting assets, so you can get nursing care if you need it.

 Retirement in Vermont

 Many people who have lived in Vermont all their lives decide to retire locally, while those from out of state may also choose to retire in Vermont because of its quaint New England charm.
 Market Watch addressed some of the pros and cons of retirement in Vermont, including the high taxes, cold winters, and beautiful summers.

 Vermont is a lower cost place to retire than many other nearby areas such as New Hampshire, New York, and Massachusetts, but the cost of living is still 16.7 percent above the national average.
-This means if you hope to retire within Vermont, you should work with an experienced retirement planning lawyer at Unsworth LaPlante, PLC as early as possible in your career so you will have the funds to live comfortably.
+This means if you hope to retire within Vermont, you should work with an experienced retirement planning lawyer at Unsworth LaPlante, PLLC as early as possible in your career so you will have the funds to live comfortably.